armelsida/CycleGAN-with-2-binary-masks/README.md

 # CycleGAN-with-2-binary-masks
 This method is inspired from the original CycleGAN version from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix and the modified mask cycleGAN from https://github.com/minfawang/mask-cgan/blob/master/README.md.

-The generators A to B and B to A were modified to take, as input, the binary mask for image A along with image A and the binary mask for image B along with image B. The binary masks were applied to their corresponding images using element-wise multiplication.
+The CycleGAN architecture was modified to enforce translation only within the Region of Interest (ROI) provided by the binary masks of the input images.
+The generators A to B and B to A were modified to take, as input, the binary mask for image
+A along with image A and the binary mask for image B along with image B. The binary masks were applied to their corresponding images using element-wise multiplication.
 This process was implemented in the forward pass of the generators during training.
 The translated images